FarisPalayi/Order-summary-component/README.md

 ### The challenge 🎯

-Users should be able to:

-- See hover states for interactive elements
+- Users should be able to see hover states for interactive elements
 - Make the site compatible with IE10 and IE11.
 - Do not use any pollyfills or tools like typescript or babel to achieve that.